+Guadalupe Regional Flood Plan Survey

+Introduction

 Tell us about yourself and your community.

 The deadline to provide input for this planning cycle is Thursday, September 30, 2021.
 Comments provided after September 30, 2021 will be considered in the next planning cycle.

+Contact Information (Optional)

+Email Address

+Phone Number

-Contact Information (Optional) Email Address Phone Number 1.
-Which of the following best describes you?
-O I am the floodplain manager for a community participating in the National Flood Insurance Program.
-I am a public-sector employee with flood-related responsibilities.
-I am an elected or appointed official with flood-related resp sibilities.
-I am a person interested in the regional flood planning process, Onther (describe) Guadalupe Regional Flood Plan Data Upload The deadline to provide input for this planning cycle is Thursday, September 30, 2021.
+1. Which of the following best describes you?

+\bigcirc I am the floodplain manager for a community participating in the National Flood Insurance Program.

+○ I am a public-sector employee with flood-related responsibilities.

+🔘 I am an elected or appointed official with flood-related responsibilities.

+\bigcirc I am a person interested in the regional flood planning process.

+Other (describe)

+Guadalupe Regional Flood Plan Data Upload

+The deadline to provide input for this planning cycle is Thursday, September 30, 2021.
 Comments provided after September 30, 2021 will be considered in the next planning cycle.

+Help Us Gather Data

+We are allocation data from weblic compate and the contract and a second the second the second s

-Help Us Gather Data We are collecting data from public servants, entities, and citizens across the region.
-This data will help us develop comprehensive understanding of flood risk and identify solutions that address flooding issues.
-We are looking for the following types of data: GIS data of natural and constructed drainage infrastructure Records of historical flooding Regulatory floodplains Land Use and development plans Flooding related plans and studies Ordinances and policies related to flooding Thanks for contributing to this planning effort.
+We are collecting data from public servants, entities, and citizens across the region.
+This data will help us develop a comprehensive understanding of flood risk and identify solutions that address flooding issues.

+We are looking for the following types of data:

+- GIS data of natural and constructed drainage infrastructure

+- Records of historical flooding

+- Regulatory floodplains

+- Land Use and development plans

+- Flooding related plans and studies

+- Ordinances and policies related to flooding

+Thanks for contributing to this planning effort.

 Please upload your GIS files and flood data using the form below.
-Email Address